jeremykendall/php-domain-parser/README.md

 ~~~

 Using a `PublicSuffix` object instead of a string or `null` with
-`ResolvedDomain::withPublicSuffix` will ensure that the returned value will
+`ResolvedDomain::withSuffix` will ensure that the returned value will
 always contain the correct information regarding the public suffix resolution.

 Using a `Domain` object instead of a string or `null` with the named